Arrogant Is To Modest As Feeble Is To

 • Economic Strength: The opposite of economic feebleness might be "prosperous," "flourishing," or "wealthy."
 This refers to financial stability, economic growth, and the ability to generate wealth.

 The context of the analogy is crucial in determining the most appropriate opposite.
-However, given the general nature of the analogy, "strong" remains the most universally applicable and readily understood answer.
+That said, given the general nature of the analogy, "strong" remains the most universally applicable and readily understood answer The details matter here..

 The Importance of Analogies in Learning and Communication

 Analogies are fundamental to human understanding.
-They allow us to:
+They help us:

 • Connect the known to the unknown: By relating a new concept to something we already understand, we can grasp its meaning more easily.